BigDataIA-Spring2023-Team-08/assignment-02-rest-api-docker/README.md

 This work can help one:

 - Access the publicly available SEVIR satellite radar data in a highly interactive & quick way
-- Schedule scrapping of the data from public AWS S3 buckets to store them into a personal S3 bucket by making use of Airflow.
-Makes it convenient to then perform additional tasks or use these saved files from your personal bucket with up to date data.
+- Scrap the data from public AWS S3 buckets to store them into a personal S3 bucket making it convenient to then perform additional tasks or use these saved files from your personal bucket.
 Government’s public data can always be hard to navigate across but we make it easy with our application
-- Ensure smooth login for recurring users by creating and storing users in the database
 - Get files through the application by 2 options: searching by fields or directly entering a filename to get the URL from the source
-- View the map plot of all the NEXRAD satellite locations in the USA
+- View the map plot of all the NEXRAD satellite locations in the USA .
-- Enable secure downloading and map viewing by providing the users with JWT Access token with an expiry time.
-.

 The application site for the project hosted on streamlit cloud can be accessed [here](https://satellite-data-team-08.streamlit.app/).